GloryyrolG/MHEntropy/hand/README.md

 Thank [manopth](https://github.com/hassony2/manopth) for their awesome repos.

-It is recommended to download MANO from the [official website](https://mano.is.tue.mpg.de/) though we provide it.
+It is recommended to download MANO from the [official website](https://mano.is.tue.mpg.de/).